stharding/function-plotter/README.md

 Once the mode has completely transitioned to 3D, the plotter is trivially straightforward.
 The freedom to change the domain of the function and its color mapping is disabled.
 In 3D mode the function is plotted as a 3-dimensional surface.
-Instead of changing the domain (by panning andzooming) dragging the mouse rotates the function plot about the appropriate axis.
+Instead of changing the domain (by panning and zooming) dragging the mouse rotates the function plot about the appropriate axis.
 If the shift key is depressed, dragging up and down will move the plot up and down in the view.
 Dragging left or right with the shift key depressed will rotate the function